munin-monitoring/munin/doc/master/index.rst

      <munin-node>`, which is then stored in RRD files.

    * :ref:`munin-graph` is run by :ref:`munin-cron`.
 It generates
-     graphs in PNG format from the RRD files.
-See also :ref:`munin-cgi-graph`.
+     metadata used by :ref:`munin-cgi-graph`.
+If graph_strategy is set to "cron", it generates static graphs in PNG format.

    * :ref:`munin-limits` is run by :ref:`munin-cron`.
 It notifies any
      configured contacts if a value moves between "ok", "warn" or "crit".
 Munin is commonly used in combination with Nagios, which is then configured as a contact.

    * :ref:`munin-html` is run by :ref:`munin-cron`.
-It generates HTML
+It generates
-     pages.
-See also :ref:`munin-cgi-html`.
+     metadata used by :ref:`munin-cgi-html`.
+If html_strategy is set to "cron", it also generates static HTML pages.

-   * :ref:`munin-cgi-graph` is run by a web server.
-If graph_strategy is set to "cgi", munin-cron will not run munin-graph, and assumes that the web server runs :ref:`munin-cgi-graph` instead.
+   * :ref:`munin-cgi-graph` is run by a web server, and generates graphs on request.

-   * :ref:`munin-cgi-html` is run by a web server.
-If html_strategy is set to "cgi", munin-cron will not run munin-html, and assumes that the web server runs :ref:`munin-cgi-html` instead.
+   * :ref:`munin-cgi-html` is run by a web server, and generates HTML pages on request.

 Configuration
 =============